Getting Around in Seattle

 - Purchase the complete Expat Arrivals Seattle Guide (PDF)

-Seattle’s public transport network is adequate but perhaps not as extensive as those in other major US cities.
-Traffic in Seattle is not too intense; in fact it is highly regulated, and thanks to the city’s small but well-maintained public transport network, extended commute times are only experienced during peak hours.
+Seattle’s public transport network is perhaps not as extensive as those in other major US cities but is useful in the areas it does cover.
+Traffic in Seattle is not too intense; in fact it's highly regulated, and thanks to the city’s small but well-maintained public transport network, extended commute times are only experienced during peak hours.
 Newcomers to the city will find getting around Seattle is fairly easy and efficient.

 Locals generally prefer travelling by car, although commuting to and from work each day by car isn’t always convenient.
 Expats living in Seattle will find that most large companies in Seattle provide passes for public transportation, which encourage people to travel using these systems rather than driving.